-Today, visit Mt.
-ShuangGui, also know as "Luming Mountain".
+Today, visit the Jade Emperor Scenic Area, which has the largest image of the Jade Emperor in the world.
 Disembark from the ship to the dock and take a short bus transfer to the area.
 Sightseeing here involves climbing some steps.
-You will be off the ship for around 2.5 hours.
+You will be off the ship for around 3 hours.

-Depending on local river conditions and the cruise programme, you may visit Shibaozhai Temple or Fengdu Ghost City instead.
+Depending on river conditions, you may visit the Shibaozhai Temple instead of the Jade Emperor Scenic Area near Fengdu.